getify/monio/MONADS.md

 We're protected now from `record.address` being null'ish, but `record.address.shipping` could still be null'ish, and we want to skip calling `formatLabel(..)` in that case; that's why we still need the final `!= null` check.

-The `Maybe` monad type -- sometimes referred to by different names like `Option` or `Optional` in other libraries and languages -- allows us to define a behavior that delegates these sorts of `!= null` checks completely to the monad behavior, freeing up our code from that burden.
+The `Maybe` monad -- sometimes referred to by different names like `Option` or `Optional` in other libraries and languages -- allows us to define a behavior that delegates these sorts of `!= null` checks completely to the monad behavior, freeing up our code from that burden.

-To understand `Maybe`, let's first add another monad type besides `Just` (identity) we discussed previously: the trivial-and-unimpressive monad type we'll call `Nothing` (empty). `Nothing` does even less than `Just`.
-All it does is short-circuit any behavior/methods you invoke on it.
-It's like a blackhole where operations are safely skipped as no-ops. `Nothing` the safe, monadic equivalent of empty values like `null` or `undefined`.
+To understand `Maybe`, let's first add another monad kind besides `Just` (identity) we discussed previously: the trivial-and-unimpressive monad we'll call `Nothing` (empty). `Nothing` does even less than `Just`: it short-circuits out of any methods you invoke on it.
+It's like a blackhole where operations are safely skipped as no-ops. `Nothing` is the safe, monadic equivalent of empty values like `null` or `undefined`.

-`Maybe` is a *Sum Type*, in that it represents a "duality" of these two monad types (`Just` and `Nothing`).
+`Maybe` is a *Sum Type*, in that it represents a "duality" of these two monad kinds (`Just` and `Nothing`).
 That's not to say a `Maybe` instance is *both* simultaneously, but rather that it can *either* be one or the other.

+**Note:** Most monad implementations would not expose `Just` and `Nothing` as separate monad kinds, but rather only as part of `Maybe`. **Monio** choose to present them separately as well as combined in `Maybe`, for convenience of illustration purposes.

-The way the selection between `Maybe:Just` (aka `Just`) and `Maybe:Nothing` (aka `Nothing`) occurs might be a little confusing.
-You might expect the decision itself to built into the type (invoked by its unit constructor `Maybe(..)`).
-In fact, most popular monad tutorials/blog posts out there in the wild do just that, because it makes the illustration of `Maybe` much more convenient and marketable.
+The way the selection between `Maybe:Just` (aka `Just`) and `Maybe:Nothing` (aka `Nothing`) occurs might be a little confusing at first.
+You might expect the decision itself to built into the unit constructor `Maybe(..)`.
+In fact, most popular monad tutorials/blog posts out there in the wild do just that, because it makes the illustration of `Maybe` much more convenient and satisfying.

 That's not proper monad'ing, though. **Monio** does the more appropriate thing and externalizes the decision away from the `Maybe(..)` / `Maybe.of(..)` constructor, into a separate helper called `Maybe.from(..)`. `Maybe.from(null)` will result in a `Maybe:Nothing{}` instance, and `Maybe.from(42)` will result in a `Maybe:Just{42}` instance.

+By contrast, calling `Maybe(..)` / `Maybe.of(..)` will not do any conditional selection, but only represent any non-`Maybe` value as a `Maybe:Just`.

-Actually, `Maybe.from(..)` delegates the question ("is it empty (aka null'ish)?") to a static function `Nothing.isEmpty(..)`.
-That function by default does a `== null` null'ish check, but you could override that function to re-define what JS value(s) you want to treat as empty/nothing.
+Moreover, `Maybe.from(..)` delegates the question -- "is it empty (aka null'ish)?" -- to the static function `Nothing.isEmpty(..)`.
+That function by default does a `== null` null'ish check, but you could override it to re-define what value(s) you want to treat as empty/nothing for `Maybe.from(..)`'s purposes.

-So we use `Maybe.from(..)` to create the `Maybe:Just` or `Maybe:Nothing` instance.
-In the following snippet, the `.chain(..)` calls will thus in effect be against `Just` or `Nothing` (though technically `Maybe` is acting like a pass-through wrapper for convenience sake):
+So we use `Maybe.from(..)` to create either the `Maybe:Just` or `Maybe:Nothing` instance.
+In the following snippet, the `.chain(..)` calls will thus in effect be against one or the other (with the `Maybe` itself acting merely as a thin, pass-through wrapper):

 ```js
 const shippingLabel = (